Divorce and Remarriage

 But what about the opposite situation?
 What if the unbeliever is a pathological antagonist, always mocking the Church and the Saints?
 What if the unbeliever does not allow the spouse to fulfill the commands of the Heavenly Father?
 What if they have an aversion to being around any Saints at all?
 What if this unbeliever uses anger to control the spouse and children, or the unbeliever grows increasingly immoral?
 In this situation the believer has grounds for divorce due to abuse, oppression and persecution.

 God is a God of peace and is building a New Jerusalem.
 Remember, "Jeru" means city and "Salem" means peace...City of Peace.
 This pruning is all a part of protecting God's dream of a Bride that has a whole heart for God.
 Any marriage situations in question should be brought before the wise and sage Church Shepherds.
-There have been occasions where those who have previously mocked God's Church have been converted and are now strong examples of loving God wholeheartedly; but when each year gets worse and the situation becomes increasingly demonic, it is time to seek Godly counsel.
+There have been occasions where those who have previously mocked God's Church have been converted and are now strong examples of loving God wholeheartedly; but when each year gets worse and the situation becomes increasingly demonic, it is time to seek Godly wisdom.
 What happens in marriage situations with mockers of God's religious system is that they will use the very system that they mock to keep their spouse oppressed under their use and abuse.
 It is ironic that they uphold nothing else of the law.
 (To see the definition of the God-fearing husband and wife, please see The Christian Wife and A Christian Husband.)

 Legalism Versus God's Truth